blackfox113/censorshipbypassguide/docs/index.en.md

 ![Banner](https://files.catbox.moe/1mcjvr.png)

 Welcome to the Censorship Bypass Guide.
-This is a full-featured documentation that will teach you how to configure your own censorship circumvention tool—server and even client.
+This is a full-featured documentation that will teach you how to configure your own censorship circumvention tools for server and client.

 ## Why do I need to use censorship circumvention tools like VLESS when VPNs exist?